florian6973/llm-reading-group/README.md

 ### Special notes

-You can download the weights of the trained models on the shared OneDrive.
-Please put them in the corresponding folder.
+You can download the weights of the trained models (de-en, fr-en) on the shared OneDrive.
+Please put them in the corresponding folder (`session 02` for the de-en example, `session 03/nmt` for the fr-en example).
+Then, you just need to run `python eval.py` to run inference.
+To train the model again, run `python.model.py` in each corresponding folder.

 ## Session 04 (10-07-2024)